-The Bonds (including the Offered Bonds) and Auxiliary Obligations outstanding under the Master Indenture (other than Auxiliary Obligations which are General Obligations of the Authority) will be secured by, among other moneys, rights and interests, the Revenues derived from the Mortgage Loans and MBS, including the 2024D Mortgage Loans.
+The Bonds (including the Offered Bonds) and Auxiliary Obligations outstanding under the Master Indenture (other than Auxiliary Obligations which are General Obligations of the Authority) will be secured by, among other moneys, rights and interests, the Revenues derived from the Mortgage Loans and MBS, including the 2024E Mortgage Loans.
 Payments on Mortgage Loans, whether from scheduled monthly installments or from Prepayments, together with Revenues generated as investment income on the funds held under the Indenture, and invested under the investment agreements, are assumed to be the primary source of Revenues.
-See "Characteristics of 2024D GNMA MBS" and "2024D Second Mortgage Loans" under this caption and "Appendix B-2-THE MORTGAGE LOAN PORTFOLIO AND FUND BALANCES."
+See "Characteristics of 2024E MBS", "2024E Second Mortgage Loans" and "2024E Governmental Mortgage Loans" under this caption and "Appendix B-2-THE MORTGAGE LOAN PORTFOLIO AND FUND BALANCES."
 See also "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS."
 Such Revenues are expected by the Authority (based on certain assumptions some of which are described under this caption) to be sufficient to pay the debt service on the Bonds, including the Offered Bonds.

 As required by the Master Indenture and at the request of the Authority, CSG Advisors Inc. has prepared certain cash flow projections giving effect to the issuance of the Offered Bonds (the "Cash Flow Statement") which indicates that, after such issuance, the amounts expected to be available in the Trust Estate will be sufficient to pay principal of and interest on the Outstanding Bonds, when due.
 The Cash Flow Statement uses numerous assumptions, including assumptions discussed under this caption, to calculate the expected receipt of Revenues in the Trust Estate and the expected expenditures to be incurred in connection with the Outstanding Bonds and the Mortgage Loans held under the Master Indenture.
 There can be no assurance that any or all of the assumptions made will apply to the Mortgage Loans included in the Trust Estate or that the Mortgage Loans will perform as assumed in the Cash Flow Statement.
-To the extent that these assumptions are not met, for example, Mortgage Loans or Ginnie Mae Certificates in the MBS are not paid on a timely basis in accordance with their terms, the moneys available may be insufficient for the payment of debt service on the Outstanding Bonds and operating expenses of the Program.
+To the extent that these assumptions are not met, for example, Mortgage Loans or Ginnie Mae Certificates, Fannie Mae Certificates or Freddie Mac Certificates in the MBS are not paid on a timely basis in accordance with their terms, the moneys available may be insufficient for the payment of debt service on the Outstanding Bonds and operating expenses of the Program.

-Characteristics of 2024D GNMA MBS
+Characteristics of 2024E MBS

-The Authority expects to pool 2024D First Mortgage Loans, which represent a portion of its future Mortgage Loan Production, into mortgage-backed securities guaranteed by the Government National Mortgage Association ("GNMA MBS").
-The 2024D GNMA MBS are expected to consist of an outstanding aggregate balance of approximately \$145,000,000 of 2024D First Mortgage Loans with a weighted average mortgage rate of 6.772% pooled into one or more GNMA MBS with a weighted average MBS pass-through rate of 6.500% and a remaining term of 359 months.
+The Authority expects to pool 2024E First Mortgage Loans, which represent a portion of its future Mortgage Loan Production, into the 2024E MBS.
+The 2024E MBS are expected to consist of an outstanding aggregate balance of approximately \$174,000,000 of 2024E First Mortgage Loans with a weighted average mortgage rate of 6.89% pooled into one or more 2024E MBS with a weighted average MBS pass through rate of 6.50% and a remaining term of 359 months.
+The 2024E MBS are expected to be comprised of approximately \$148,000,000 in aggregate principal amount of 2024E GNMA MBS (representing approximately \$5% of the 2024E MBS) and approximately \$26,000,000 in aggregate principal amount of 2024E Fannie Mae MBS (representing approximately 15% of the 2024E MBS).